medialab/minet/cookbook/url_join.md

 To join two files based on url, `minet` uses its sister library [`ural`](https://github.com/medialab/ural) under the hood.

-The first thing you need to do is "index" your first file's lines in a [`LRUTrie`](https://github.com/medialab/ural#LRUTrie) or [`NormalizedLRUTrie`](https://github.com/medialab/ural#NormalizedLRUTrie), before using it to match the second file's lines like so:
+The first thing you need to do is to index your first file's lines in a [`LRUTrie`](https://github.com/medialab/ural#LRUTrie) or [`NormalizedLRUTrie`](https://github.com/medialab/ural#NormalizedLRUTrie), before using it to match the second file's lines like so:

 ```python
 import csv